trimble-oss/website-modus.trimble.com/content/components/in-field/chips/styles.md

 There are one size of Chips:

-- By default, Chips should have a height of 48dp, border radius 30dp, a font size 22sp Bold and have use Primary, Secondary, Alert, Error color progressions.
+- By default, Chips should have a height of 48dp, border radius 30dp, a font size 22sp Bold and use Primary, Secondary, Alert, Error color options.

 {{< img src="/img/in-field/chips-spec.svg" dark="/img/in-field/chips-spec-dark.svg" width="100%" class="w-100" alt="Chips Specifications" lazyload="auto" >}}